saurabhvartak1982/aksupgradeguidance/README.md

 More information on Pod Disruption Budgets can be found here - https://kubernetes.io/docs/tasks/run-application/configure-pdb/ <br /><br />

 **3. NodePool-level Blue-Green set-up** <br />
 What is the primary driver behind NodePool-level Blue-Green set-up?
 Is it faster or does it better ensure application availability?
-Or does it help for a better rollback? <br /><br />
+Or does it help for a better rollback -- ? <br /><br />
-Below is the sequence which is to be followed:<br /><br />
+Below is the sequence which is to be followed for NodePool-level Blue-Green set-up:<br />
 a.
 Upgrade the Control Plane.<br />
 b.
 Create a new NodePool (Green) with the upgraded Kubernetes version.<br />
 c.
 Cordon and drain the older NodePool (Blue).
 This action will move the workloads to the new NodePool (green).<br />